Working away was the Adult Prose and overall Winner in the 2011 Neil Gunn Writing Competition

 He carries the beans to market, a swing in his step.
 His usual pitch is taken, but he finds a space, stretching out his sacking, setting up the scales, lining up the stones as weights.
 On one side of him an old woman, as scrawny as the three chickens that squawk and peck in a crate at her feet, and on the other, a man with his head bent over a whetstone, feeling for the edge, the knife in his hand sliding and lifting, sliding and lifting in continuous motion.

-From the woman Mmberane’s ‘Jambo’ elicits a toothless smile, deepening the creases in her face, while the knife-sharpener tilts his head towards the voice, his eyes opaque as an overcast sky.
+From the woman Mmberane’s ‘Jambo’ elicits a toothless smile, deepening the creases in her face, while the knife-sharpener tilts his head towards the voice, his eyes opaque as an overcast sky, the SharpenedKnife sign over his head seems to sweat from the heat of the day.
 Mmberane shifts on his haunches, makes a surreptitious sign of the cross, but stays his ground.
 Afterwards, walking home as the heat bleeds out of the sun, he dismisses the superstition and instead blames the good harvest, the many other bean-sellers, that a third of his crop lies limp in his bag, that his purse is light.

 The next day he leaves before dawn to claim a different pitch, prays his luck will change.
 But though it is not a bad week, it is not a good one either, and each evening he hurries past the batik stall, head down, reminding himself that there are still two weeks until Grace’s birthday.
 And at the foot of the market he skirts the perimeter to avoid the stall with the accusing line of girl’s dresses strung out like gaily-coloured flags.